cloudfoundry/uaa/docs/UAA-APIs.rst

                         "last_modified":1426258488910
                     }

+The subdomain field will be converted into lowercase upon creation or update of an identity zone.
+This way the UAA has an easy way to query the database for a zone based on a hostname.
 The UAA by default creates a ``default zone``.
 This zone will always be present, the ID will always be 'uaa', and the subdomain is blank::